milovanderlinden/blackarch-site/_posts/2015-05-01-new-mirror.md

 ---
 layout: post
-title: New China mirror added!
+title: Mirror in China
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [ustc.edu.cn](ustc.edu.cn) for becoming a mirror.